johnlindquist/broken-johnlindquist.com/content/blog/rxjs-pipes-and-pieces.md

 }
 ```

+With this operator in place, our demo will log out both `"hi"` and the `MouseEvent`.

 <Codesandbox slug="github/johnlindquist/observer-pattern/tree/hi-and-mouse-event" module="/src/index.js" console/>

 ## The `Operator`'s True Purpose: Intercepting Values from Observables

 Herein lies the secret sauce of operators:

 1. Create a new Observable inside the Operator
 2. `subscribe` to the original Observable
 3. Pass different values to `next`